Schwab Market Update

 Listen to the latest audio Schwab Market Update.
 Or listen and subscribe for free to the end-of-day Schwab Market Update podcast:

-The markets continue to focus on the elusive agreement on the size and scope of the next wave of fiscal relief measures by lawmakers on Capitol Hill as emergency benefits have expired.
-Headlines have suggested there has been some progress on discussions, notably an agreement to try to finalize a deal by the end of the week, but lawmakers continue to remain at odds on some key aspects of the package.
+U.S. lawmakers continue to be at a stalemate on an expected new fiscal relief package, which has caused some uneasiness in the markets as some key emergency support measures have expired.
 Schwab's Chief Global Investment Strategist Jeffrey Kleintop, CFA, notes in his article, Stock Market Reaction to Expiring COVID-19 Programs, how if not extended or replaced, the fading support for the unemployed raises the risk of weakening economic momentum, turning the V-shaped recovery into a W. Also, Schwab's Vice President of Legislative and Regulatory Affairs, Michael T. Townsend offers his article, Clock Ticks as Congress Struggles for Consensus on Next Aid Bill, noting how despite the slow pace of negotiations, we continue to think a deal will be struck this month.

 For timely commentary, you can follow the experts from the Schwab Center for Financial Research (SCFR) on Twitter at @SchwabResearch, and you can visit to find more analysis and strategies on the current market environment.

-Treasuries were mixed, as the yield on the 2-year note ticked 1 basis point (bp) higher to 0.12%, while the yield on the 10-year note was flat at 0.54%, and the 30-year bond rate decreased 2 bps to 1.20%.
+Treasuries are moving higher, with the yield on the 2-year note ticking 1 basis point (bp) lower to 0.14%, while the yield on the 10-year note is sliding 3 bps to 0.65%, and the yield on the 30-year bond is declining 4 bps to 1.40%.

-The U.K. FTSE 100 Index was down 1.3%, France's CAC-40 Index decreased 1.0%, Germany's DAX Index declined 0.5%, Spain's IBEX 35 Index dropped 1.2%, Italy's FTSE MIB Index fell 1.3%, and Switzerland's Swiss Market Index traded 0.3% lower.
+The U.K. FTSE 100 Index was down 0.8%, Germany's DAX Index was 0.3% lower, Spain's IBEX 35 Index and France's CAC-40 Index decreased 0.7%, Italy's FTSE MIB Index lost 0.5%, and Switzerland's Swiss Market Index declined 0.6%.